ROCm/hipSOLVER/docs/reference/intro.rst

 Refactorization routines
 ------------------------------

-Refactorization routines and direct solvers for sparse matrices are in the very earliest stages of development.
+Refactorization routines and direct solvers for sparse matrices are in the very early stages of development.
-Due to unsupported backend functionality, there are a number of intricacies and possible performance implications that users will want to be aware of when using these routines.
+Due to unsupported backend functionality, there are several intricacies and possible performance implications to be aware of when using these routines.
-Refer to the :ref:`hipsolverRf compatibility API <library_refactor>` for more details and a full listing of supported functions.
+See the :ref:`hipsolverRf compatibility API <library_refactor>` for more details and a full listing of supported functions.

 .. csv-table:: Triangular factorizations
     :header: "Function", "single", "double", "single complex", "double complex"